uohzxela/heka-s3/README.md

 # heka-s3

 Heka output plugin for persisting messages from the data pipeline to AWS S3 buckets.
 It buffers logs to disk locally and uploads periodically to S3.
+It is currently running reliably in production at [Wego](http://www.wego.com).

 ## Installation